Disabilities and Health Conditions

 Accommodations

 Accommodations are tools that help students with disabilities access educational opportunities.
-Accommodations remove barriers and are designed to assist students in learning the same material and meet the same expectations as their classmates who do not have a disability.
+Accommodations remove barriers and are designed to assist students in learning the same material and in meeting the same expectations as their classmates who do not have a disability.
 Accommodations are not intended to alter or lower the standards or expectations of a course, exam, or class work.
 ADS will partner with students to identify reasonable accommodations.
 Accommodations are not considered reasonable if they pose an undue hardship, result in a fundamental alteration in the nature of the Pierce College activity, program, or service or create undue financial or administrative burdens.

-Academic accommodations are determined for each student on an individual basis through an interactive process between ADS and the student.
+Academic accommodations are determined for each student on an individual basis through an interactive Intake process between ADS and the student.
 Accommodation requests must be supported by the functional limitations of the disability.
 Following are some common accommodations available through or provided by ADS.
 This list does not include all accommodations, and the accommodations listed will not apply to the impact of every disability.

-• Audio Recording Lectures
+• Audio recording

-• Interpreting and Real-Time Captioning
+• ASL Interpreters and Real-Time Captioning (CART) services

 What Are Not Accommodations in Higher Education